-Description: Returns the number of input fields successfully scanned, string.
+Description: Returns the number of input fields successfully scanned, converted, and stored.
+The return value does not include any scanned fields that were not stored.

 Return: 0: No fields were stored.

-EOF: Attempts to read have reached the end of the
+EOF: Attempts to read have reached the end of the string.

-Example: See CD:\Napdos\7188XABC\7188XA\Demo\MSC\COM
+Example: See CD:\Napdos\7188XABC\7188XC\Demo\MSC\COM Ports\C_Style_IO\

-Ports\C_Style_IO\

-Print()
+• Print()